Pregnancy support

 Breastfeeding Facilities

-The NZDF is endeavoring to provide breast feeding facilities on every base and camp.
-To locate your nearest parenting rooms, contact your local Defence Services Group (DSG) Service Centre or your local Community Centre.
+To find your nearest facility, contact your Defence Services Group (DSG) Service Centre or your local Community Centre.

 Fertility